mesibo/messenger-javascript/README.md

 const MESIBO_APP_ID = "xxxx";
 const MESIBO_API_URL = "https://app.mesibo.com/api.php"
 ```
-If you are hosting mesibo-backend on your own server, you need to change the API url to point to your server.
+If you are hosting mesibo-backend on your own server, you need to change the API URL to point to your server.

 ### Messenger Login
 You can synchronize contacts, by using a phone number to login to mesibo messenger-javascript.

-To login to mesibo messenger web app, in the login screen provide the phone number along with country code starting with `+` For Example, If your country code is `91` and your ten digit phone number is `XXXXXXXXXX`, enter your phone number as `+91XXXXXXXXXX` (with out any spaces or special characters in between)
+To login to the mesibo messenger web app, in the login screen provide the phone number along with country code starting with `+` For Example, If your country code is `91` and your ten-digit phone number is `XXXXXXXXXX`, enter your phone number as `+91XXXXXXXXXX` (with out any spaces or special characters in between)

 Use OTP 123456 to login.
 Mesibo will generate and store `MESIBO_ACCESS_TOKEN` if login is successful.